To Live Is to Fly

 "To Live Is to Fly" is a song written by Townes Van Zandt.
 The name is also that of a biography about the songwriter, by the name To Live's to Fly: The Ballad of the Late, Great Townes Van Zandt.
 It was covered by Wade Bowen on his album The Given.
-It was also covered by Cowboy Junkies on their album Black Eyed Man.
+It was also covered by Cowboy Junkies on their album Black Eyed Man and by Scottish band Primal Scream.